yhchen24/Missing-Density-PDB/README.md

     Please see [https://keras.io/](https://keras.io/) or [https://github.com/keras-team/keras](https://github.com/keras-team/keras) for further details.

-3. Clone the git repository in the directory in which the package will be used using one of the two options below.
+3. Clone the git repository in the folder in which the package will be used.
+Choose one of the clone methods below.

     Option 1: Clone the repository in terminal.